ARCTIC & NORWEGIAN FJORDS

 A once-in-a-lifetime adventure is yours to have on the largest island in the world, Greenland.
 At the very top of the world, it’s renowned for its vast tundra, immense glaciers and deep fjords.
 From an aerial view, the systems link together like the roots of a massive tree and stretching coastlines are dotted with small islands.
 Landscapes include enormous icebergs and glaciers.
 Depending on the time of year, you may see the Northern Lights swirl overhead and polar bears hunt on the ice.

-CAPTAIN’S CHOICE – Captain’s Choice ports of call add to the sense of adventure and an element of surprise.
-Your ship’s Captain takes you to the best areas for wildlife viewing and expertly navigates to remote and hidden landings for a more intimate destination immersion.
+CAPTAIN’S CHOICE – Captain’s Choice landings add to the sense of exploration and an element of surprise.
+Your Captain takes you to the best areas for wildlife viewing and expertly navigates to remote and hidden landings for a more intimate destination immersion.
 All Arctic expedition itineraries are subject to change based on weather conditions to ensure a safe expedition.